MongoEngine/mongoengine/docs/guide/signals.rst

 will gracefully fall back if it is not available.

-The following document signals exist in MongoEngine and are pretty self explaintary:
+The following document signals exist in MongoEngine and are pretty self-explanatory:

   * `mongoengine.signals.pre_init`
   * `mongoengine.signals.post_init`